 Carsten Thiel, Ph.D. has been with Alexion since September 2014 and has served as Chief Commercial Officer since September 2015.
-From January 2015 to September 2015, Mr. Thiel served as Executive Vice President EMEA and Asia Pacific and from September 2014 to January 2015, Mr. Thiel was Senior Vice President EMEA and Australasia-Canada.
+From January 2015 to September 2015, Mr. Thiel served as Senior Vice President EMEA and Asia Pacific and from September 2014 to January 2015, Mr. Thiel was Senior Vice President EMEA and Australasia-Canada.
 Prior to joining Alexion, Mr. Thiel served in various senior leadership positions at Amgen from 2002 to 2014, including Vice President, Head of Europe, General Manager, Germany, General Manager, CEE and Head of the Oncology Franchise in Europe.
 Prior to Amgen, Mr. Thiel held several sales and marketing leadership roles across Europe at Roche.
-Mr. Thiel has a Ph.D. in Molecular Biology and Biochemistry from the Max Planck Institute, Germany, and a Master's Degree in Biochemistry from the University of Marburg, Germany.
+Mr. Thiel has a Master Degree in Biochemistry from the University of Marburg, Germany, and a Ph.D. in Molecular Biology and Biochemistry from the Max Planck Institute, Germany.

-Edward Miller has been Senior Vice President and Global Chief Compliance Officer since joining Alexion in September 2014.
+Edward Miller, J.D. has been Senior Vice President and Global Chief Compliance Officer since joining Alexion in September 2014.
 Prior to joining Alexion, Mr. Miller served in various compliance and legal leadership positions at Boehringer Ingelheim from 2000 to August 2014, including Vice President, Associate General Counsel, Global Head of Litigation and Government Investigations; Vice President and Acting Global Compliance Officer and Vice President, Chief Compliance Officer and Head of Litigation.
-Prior to Boehringer Ingelheim, Mr. Miller was a Senior Trial Attorney at the U. S. Department of Justice in Washington, D.C.
-Mr. Miller received a Bachelor's Degree from Princeton University and his J.D. from Rutgers University School of Law.
+Prior to Boehringer Ingelheim, Mr. Miller was a Senior Trial Attorney at the DOJ in Washington, D.C.
+Mr. Miller received a Bachelor of Arts from Princeton University and his J.D. from Rutgers University School of Law.

 Heidi L. Wagner, J.D., has been with Alexion since September 2009 and has served as Senior Vice President, Global Governmental Affairs since September 2012.
 From September 2009 to September 2012, Ms. Wagner served as Vice President, Global Government Affairs.
-Prior to joining Alexion, Ms. Wagner was the Sr. Director of Governmental Affairs for Genentech, and also consulted for a variety of health plans, biopharmaceutical and other health care-related companies.
-Ms. Wagner received a Bachelor of Science degree in Journalism and Mass Communication from the University of Colorado in Boulder, and a law degree from the George Mason University School of Law in Virginia.
+Prior to joining Alexion, Ms. Wagner was the Sr. Director of Governmental Affairs for Genentech, and also consulted for a variety of health plans, biopharmaceutical and other healthcare-related companies.
+Ms. Wagner received a Bachelor of Science in Journalism and Mass Communication from the University of Colorado in Boulder, and her J.D. from the George Mason University School of Law in Virginia.